nstratis/nodejsexpress/README.md

 The folder structure is as follows:

-/private - This is the main application architecture /public - This is the public web folder
+/auth - The oAuth passport folder containing the simple passport configuration /config - Simple config file with oAuth credentials /controllers - 2 Controllers for the Index and User Details pages /public - The public directory with all public files /views - The handlebars view files

 # How to initialize

-1. node install
+1. CD to download directory
-2. cd private
+2. node install
 3. node server.js
 4. Run from http://localhost:3000